rdcar/cancer-predict-RNA/README.md

 2. [Micro RNA](https://en.wikipedia.org/wiki/MicroRNA_sequencing)
 3. [Sklearn Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html)

+## Results

+The model with the best result was the Logistic Regression model with the dimensionality reduction through the PCA (Principal Component Analysis) technique, achieving an accuracy of 98%, precision of 99.5%, recall of 99.6% and F1-Score of 99.5%.

 ## Future Work

 As my studies progress, I will continue to improve the model's hyperparameters and experiment with different algorithms to enhance prediction accuracy.